GSA/fpki-guides/pages/PIV FAQs.md

 **PIV** is the official standard, detailed in [Federal Information Processing Standards (FIPS) Publication 201](http://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.201-2.pdf), for issuing and managing Federal ID credentials in support of [Homeland Security Presidential Directive (HSPD)-12](https://www.dhs.gov/homeland-security-presidential-directive-12).
 A PIV card is an identity card that is fully conformant with Federal PIV standards as defined by FIPS 201 and may only be issued by a Federal entity.  <br /><br />

-**A PIV-I** card meets the PIV technical specifications of [NIST SP 800-73] (http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-73-4.pdf) and is issued in a manner that may be trusted by Federal Government Relying Parties.
+**PIV-I** cards meet the PIV technical specifications of [NIST SP 800-73] (http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-73-4.pdf) and are issued in a manner that may be trusted by Federal Government Relying Parties.
 PIV-I card issuers are cross-certified with the Federal Bridge Certification Authority (FBCA), however, a PIV-I card is not a Federal credential and does not meet all of the requirements of [FIPS 201](http://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.201-2.pdf).<br /><br />
 The table below compares the PIV and PIV-I cards in the areas of Suitability, Trust, and Card Edge.
 <br /><br />
 ![PIV to PIV-I comparison table](https://github.com/Protiviti-JSargent/fpki-guides/blob/Protiviti-JSargent-draft-1/img/PIV_PIVI_table.JPG) <br />